discoverygarden/dgi_actions/README.md

-Once the extended classes have been implemented, the Actions will need to be enabled and configured in the UI at '/admin/config/system/actions' after that, a Context will have to be created at '/admin/structure/context' configured using either the 'Mint (dgi_actions)' or 'Delete (dgi_actions)' Reaction targetting the applicable Action.
+Once the extended classes have been implemented, the Actions will need to be enabled and configured in the UI at '/admin/config/system/actions' after that, a Context will have to be created at '/admin/structure/context' configured using either the 'Entity Insert (dgi_actions)' or 'Entity Delete (dgi_actions)' Reaction targeting the applicable Action.

 ## Troubleshooting/Issues